markfeit/duplicacy-scripts/README.md

-Download the Duplicacy binary from [Gilbert Chen's release page](https://github.com/gilbertchen/duplicacy/releases) or [build one of your own](https://github.com/markfeit/duplicacy-dev) and and place the file in the `duplicacy-scripts` directory.
+Download the Duplicacy binary from [Gilbert Chen's release page](https://github.com/gilbertchen/duplicacy/releases) or [build one of your own](https://github.com/markfeit/duplicacy-dev) and and place it in the `duplicacy-scripts` directory as a file named `duplicacy`.
 Note that the license for Duplicacy imposes some restrictions on its use.
 Please abide by them.

 Select a location where duplicacy-scripts, the Duplicacy configuration, its cache and log files will be kept.
 This location